iss1977/Employees-Management-Tutorial-Laravel-8-With-Vuejs/README.md

 - * creating validation FormRequest after hook for country_id validation.
 - TODO : prevent deleting when a state is present in employees table
 - TODO : search in index blade in states view
+- * update search for user, country and state for better usere experence.
+Reset search field added.